newrelic/docs-website/scripts/README.md

 ## addFreshnessToFrontmatter.mjs

 This script scans all english MDX docs excluding `/whats-new/`, `/release-notes/`, `/security-bulletins/`, and `/style-guide/` and inserts a new frontmatter field: `freshnessValidatedDate`.
-It checks if a doc is stale (created more than 180 days ago). if it is, the value is set to `never`, otherwise it is set to that date (`YYY-MM-DD`).
+It checks if a doc is stale (created more than 180 days ago).
+If it is, the value is set to `never`, otherwise it is set to that date (`YYYY-MM-DD`).
-It takes no arguments and takes about ~20min to complete.
-It was created to be run once on the whole repo, though we it could be modified in the future to add this date to specific docs if we find a needs for that.
+It takes no arguments and will complete in about ~20min.
+It was created to be run once on the repo, though it could be modified in the future to add this date to specific docs if we find a needs for that.